All Episodes

 And I think this room is full of people who know that they have to do more than that.

-They have to, whether it's go to events like this, um, you know, cut a big check for Epoch Times, do it now.
+They have to, whether it's go to events like this, you know, cut a big check for Epoch Times, do it now.

 You have to go and read real news.

-You have to go and find the print media that actually matters or the video media that matters, and then tell 10 people about it.
+You have to go and find the print media that actually matters or the video media that matters and then tell 10 people about it.

-What's gonna happen in Ukraine?
+What's going to happen in Ukraine?

 How about the border?